 the property daily, what kind of proof can he or she show to support this claim?

-However, the property owner may argue that the victim is partially (or
+However, the property owner may argue that the victim is partly or entirely

-completely) at fault for the accident which led to the injuries.
-This
+at fault for the underlying accident and injuries.
+This legal argument

 Texas is one of 21 states which adhere to a modified comparative fault